kah-ve/fullstack-boilerplate-app/README.md

       http://localhost:3000/

-Here you will a very basic react app that will be able to send some data as a request from react to flask and then flask to the postgresql db.
+Here you will see a very basic react app that will be able to send some data as a request from react to flask and then flask to the postgresql db.

 ### PostgreSQL Commands